 - Should not be administered to neonates because of the risks associated with hyperbilirubinemia (kernicterus).

 - Not approved for use in children.

-- A range of IDV doses (234–500 mg/m2 of body surface area) boosted by low-dose ritonavir (RTV) have been studied in children (see text).
+- A range of indinavir doses (234–500 mg/m2 body surface area) boosted with low-dose ritonavir has been studied in children (see text below).

 - Gastrointestinal intolerance, nausea

 - Headache, asthenia, blurred vision, dizziness, rash, metallic taste, thrombocytopenia, alopecia, and hemolytic anemia